dustinstansbury/spearmint/README.md

 pip install -e .
 ```

-## `spearmint` Basics
+## Basics Usage

 ### Observations data
 Spearmint takes as input a [pandas](https://pandas.pydata.org/) `DataFrame` containing experiment observations data.
 Each record represents an observation/trial recorded in the experiment and has the following columns:

-- **One or more `treatment` columns**: each treatment column contains two or more distinct, discrete values that are used to identify the different groups in the experiment
+- **One or more `treatment` columns**: each treatment column contains two or more distinct, discrete values that are used to identify the different groups in the experiment.
 - **One or more `metric` columns**: these are the values associated with each observation that are used to compare groups in the experiment.
-- **Zero or more `attributes` columns**: these are associated with additional properties assigned to the observations.
-These attributes can be used for any additional segmentations across groups.
+- **Zero or more `attributes` columns**: these define additional discrete properties assigned to the observations.
+These attributes can be used to perform segmentation across groups.

 To demonstrate, let's generate some artificial experiment observations data.
-The `metric` column in our dataset will be a series of binary outcomes (i.e. `True`/`False`, here stored as `float` values).
+The `metric` column in our dataset will be a series of binary outcomes (i.e. `True`/`False`).
 This binary `metric` is analogous to *conversion* or *success* in AB testing.
-These outcomes are simulated from three different Bernoulli distributions, each associated with the `treatement`s named `"A"`, `"B"`, and `"C"`. and each of which has an increasing average probability of *conversion*, respectively.
-The simulated data also contains four `attribute` columns, named `attr_*`.

 ```python
 from spearmint.utils import generate_fake_observations